emberjs/guides/source/localizable/models/customizing-serializers.md

 [JSON API spec](http://jsonapi.org/format/) are pluralized.
-The JSON API spec itself is agnostic about inflection rules, however, Ember Data's own `JSONAPISerializer` assumes types are plural and it will automatically singularise the types.
+The JSON API spec itself is agnostic about inflection rules, however, Ember Data's own `JSONAPISerializer` assumes types are plural and it will automatically singularize the types.

 Second, attribute and relationship names in the JSON API document should exactly match the name and casing of the `DS.attr()`,